Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 Who generated the data?    |

 Now, we are going to try to discover a new protein-coding gene on this DNA sequence.
+In other words, we are going to *annotate* the naked DNA sequence with the positions of a gene.

-To do this, we will perform a BLAST search using your chosen DNA sequence as the query against the databases of protein amino acid sequences at the NCBI.
+To acheive this, we will perform a BLAST search using your chosen DNA sequence as the query against the databases of protein amino acid sequences at the NCBI.
 Remember, there are several flavours of BLAST (BLASTN, BLASTP, TBLASTN, BLASTX, TBLASTX); which one should you use and why?
+(Clue: BLASTX takes a DNA query sequence and searches against a database of proteins).
 You can perform your BLAST search at https://blast.ncbi.nlm.nih.gov/Blast.cgi as in the example in the image below.